 The myth of the Vampires seems to be as everlasting in popular culture as the nefarious creature itself.
-Perhaps, because it finds echoes in humanity’s constant existential dread and fear of death.
+It is perhaps because it finds echoes in humanity’s constant existential dread and fear of death.
 The Vampire is immortal but not absolutely; it lives a wicked half-life, cursed to darkness and eternal blood-lust.
-It reminds us that though humanity is flawed, in our great desire for eternal life we might spawn something terribly unnatural.
+It reminds us that though humanity is flawed, in our great desire for eternal life, we might spawn something terribly unnatural.

 In films too vampires have been appearing religiously for almost a century.
-They have taken various forms and skins over the years.
-And if ever their appeal seemed to vain, there have always been path-breaking films that have brought the vampire back to life and in our lives, time and time again.
+They have taken various forms over the years.
+If you love vampires and are looking for movies based on them, then you have come to the right place.
 Here is the list of top vampire movies ever.
 You can watch some of these best vampire movies on Netflix, Hulu, or Amazon Prime.

 15. Blade (1998)

 Wesley Snipes is Blade, the half-mortal, half-vampire whose mission is to purge the Earth of vampire-evil.
-Based on the Marvel comic book franchise, this is a comic book movie that was made way before they were a thing.
-The film, very stylistically brings the comic mythos to the silver-screen, invoking film noir and German expressionism.
-The film is brimmed with action scenes with some ingenious use of computer effects, and is more than watchable, even after close to two decades.
+Based on the Marvel comic book franchise, this is a comic book movie that was made way before they were a big thing.
+The film very stylistically brings the comic mythos to the silver-screen, invoking film noir and German expressionism.
+It is filled with action scenes with some ingenious use of computer effects, and is more than a one-time-watch, even after close to two decades.

 Read More: Best Movie Lines of All Time